stylesuxx/addon-wyoming-whisper-api-client/wyoming-whisper-api-client/README.md

 ![Supports armv7 Architecture][armv7-shield]
 ![Supports i386 Architecture][i386-shield]

+## About
 This is a simple add-on for Home Assistant that connects to a running [whisper.cpp](https://github.com/ggerganov/whisper.cpp) instance for STT (Speech-to-Text) functionality via [Wyoming Whisper API Client](https://github.com/ser/wyoming-whisper-api-client).

+This is for people who do not want to run whisper on their Home Assistant instance, but instead have a dedicated machine running the [whisper.cpp](https://github.com/ggerganov/whisper.cpp/tree/master/examples/server).

 ## Requirements
 - [whisper.cpp server](https://github.com/ggerganov/whisper.cpp/tree/master/examples/server) instance running